-Today, Lending Club has emerged as the largest peer-to-peer lending network.
-Founded in 2007, Lending Club has made over $6.2 billion in loans and paid investors over $595 million in interest.
+Today, Lending Club is the largest peer-to-peer lending network that offers borrowers competitive personal loans for any purpose that are financed by lots of individual investors who chip in amounts as little as $25 to each loan.
+Founded in 2007, Lending Club has made over $11 billion in loans and paid investors over $595 million in interest.

 How peer-to-peer lending works

-Lending Club is a peer-to-peer lending network.
-Consumers wanting loans for any purpose — whether to consolidate debt, fund a wedding, or grow a business — create a loan application with Lending Club.
-Investors who want to put their money to work by lending money and collecting interest then choose to fund borrower’s loans.
+Lending Club is what’s called a peer-to-peer lending network.
+Consumers wanting loans for any purpose—whether to consolidate debt, fund a wedding, or grow a business—create a loan application with Lending Club.
+Investors who want to put their money to work by lending money and collecting interest then choose to fund those borrowers’ loans.

 With Lending Club you can: